DavyAndrade/DavyAndrade/README.md

 ###

 <p align="center">Front-end developer passionate about creating modern and functional interfaces.
-Currently studying Systems Analysis and Development at FAETERJ-Rio and expanding skills with Flutter for multi-platform development.</p>
+Currently studying Systems Analysis and Development at FAETERJ-Rio and expanding skills with Flutter for multi-platform development.
+Actually learning how to work with Agents, MCP and Skills.</p>
 <p align="center">📍 Rio de Janeiro, Brazil · 🎮 Gaming & RPG enthusiast</p>

 ###